docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.rst

 ================================================================================
 Multi-Frame rendering requires that After Effects marshal ``sequence_data`` to the render threads.
 In order to make this efficient for effects with ``sequence_data`` that require flattening with the ``PF_OutFlag_SEQUENCE_DATA_NEEDS_FLATTENING`` flag, these effects must now also set the ``PF_OutFlag2_SUPPORTS_GET_FLATTENED_SEQUENCE_DATA flag``.

 In addition, as multiple render calls may now happen concurrently, writing to ``seqeunce_data`` at render time will no longer be allowed.
 Results will be undefined if ``sequence_data`` is written at render time.
-In a future update to After Effects, ``sequence_data`` will be declared const when accessed at render time for effects that support multi-frame rendering.
+In a future update to After Effects (March 2021 SDK, AE Beta Builds starting in May 2021), ``sequence_data`` will be declared const when accessed at render time for effects that support multi-frame rendering.

-In the coming months, After Effects will introduce a new interface for caching data at render time that would have previously been handled with ``sequence_data``.
+In the March 2021 SDK, After Effects will introduce a new interface for caching data at render time, called the 3-way checkout cache, that would have previously been handled with ``sequence_data``.
 The checkout call on these caches will be able to detect if another thread is already creating the same cache entry and thus wait for the entry to be complete rather than duplicating the computing effort.

 ----